 It may seem like you’re being somewhat fake, but the first date is when you put your best foot forward.
 Once that person falls for you and sees a lot of your good side, he or she will be more accepting of your struggles, foibles, and bad habits.
 It’s just simple realism.
 It’s like how you don’t tell all your bad work habits when you go into an interview, but focus on your best traits.

 One way to impress your date is to keep the conversation high value.
 Bad conversations typically involve oversharing, rambling conversation, and unnecessary tangents.
 You can stop that by steering the conversation in the right direction.
+And, if you’re dealing with a shy person, you’ll definitely have to lead the conversation.
 With that in mind, here are 4 conversation topics to avoid on a first date.

 Your Relationship History